-4.1.
+3.7.4.1.
 Primary objective

-To determine whether early PVI (within 12 hours of admission) targeted to MAP of > 65 mmHg improves clinical effectiveness (30 day mortality) in hospitalised adult patients with septic shock compared with usual care, in the first 48 hours.
+To determine whether early PVI (within 12 hours of admission) targeted to MAP of >≥65 mmHg improves clinical effectiveness (30 day mortality) (DAOH-90Days Alive and Out of Hospital at 90 days) in hospitalised adult patients with septic shock compared with usual care, in the first 48 hours.

-4.2.
+3.8.4.2.
 Secondary objectives